SmogDr/edar_coursebook/docs/06-string_date.md

 ## [6] "2020-12-12" "2020-12-12"
 ```

 Boom.
-That's right, the `ymd()` parsing function figured them all out correctly with almost no effort on your part.
+That's right, the `ymd()` parsing function figured them all out correctly
+with almost no effort on your part.
 But wait, there's more!

-The `lubridate` package contains parsing functions for almost any order you can dream up.
+The `lubridate` package contains parsing functions for almost any order you can
+imagine.

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>